grafana/tempo/docs/sources/tempo/operations/best-practices.md

 There are more details around semantic naming conventions which should be followed at the following link: https://opentelemetry.io/docs/specs/otel/common/attribute-naming/#recommendations-for-opentelemetry-authors

-Some third-party libraries already provide auto instrumentation that generate span and span attributes when included in a source base.
+Some third-party libraries already provide auto-instrumentation that generate span and span attributes when included in a source base.
 This alleviates the need for you to add spans and attributes for calling those libraries.

 For more information about instrumenting your app for tracing, refer to the [Instrument for distributed tracing](/docs/tempo/latest/getting-started/instrumentation/) documentation.